DearJohnsonny/Notes-from-DearJohn-4/README.md

 \boldsymbol{p}=A \widehat{\boldsymbol{x}}=A\left(A^{\mathrm{T}} A\right)^{-1} A^{\mathrm{T}} \boldsymbol{b} .
 $$

-The next formula picks out the projection matrix that is multiplying $b$ in (6):
+The next formula picks out the projection matrix that is multiplying $b$ in:
 Find $\boldsymbol{P}(m \times m)$

 $$